A Michaelmas message from General Secretary Jane Bradshaw

 Experiencing Spring in Arrernte country

 In all directions we experience a perceptible change in the quality and angle of light brought by the seasonal changes.

 In Australia, wattle trees burst into blossom and birds call to us from the hill tops.
 The days lengthen and the temperature warms.

-Uluru embodies a past consciousness, hardened sandstone uplifted tectonically 90 degrees from the beneath the current earth’s surface.
+Uluru embodies a past consciousness, hardened sandstone uplifted tectonically 90 degrees from beneath the current earth’s crust.
 Originally grey coloured on the surface, now it is with red iron oxide expressing a kaleidoscope of colours.
 This is sacred land to the Arrernte people, and any other who can open their spirit eye.
-This taking of outer nature and then spiritualising it is Micha-elic motive.
+This taking of outer nature and then spiritualising it is a Micha-elic motive.

 The ancestors, the so-called dead, are nearby, waiting for our recognition and communication.

 A modern imagination for me is a conscious fellowship, whose armour is fashioned from spiritual wisdom, whose heart’s inner sun radiates healing, and their veins are rushing with ‘living’ iron in the blood, bringing strength to will and force to our speaking.

 In the forest of darkened minds lies the inner dragon of judgement, cynicism, and fear.

 But healing flows from the knowledge that the human being is also a spiritual being.
 Courage, perseverance, sociability, creativity, and spiritual research are the guiding motives for the Micha-el festival.